Grails-Plugin-Consortium/grails-cxf/README.markdown

 -----------------
 There are many ways to configure the plugin.
 The legacy way was to use the `static expose = ['cxf']` in your service classes.
 Legacy support for both `static expose = ['cxf']` , `static expose = ['cxfjax']` and `static expose = [''cxfrs'']` services remains, but the new preferred way is to use one of the following methods of exposure:

+**SIMPLE SERVICES**

 To expose as a simple endpoint <http://cxf.apache.org/docs/simple-frontend-configuration.html> add the following to your endpoint or service class:

 ```groovy
     static expose = EndpointType.SIMPLE
 ```

+It states clearly in the documentation at <http://cxf.apache.org/docs/simple-frontend.html> the following:

+*There is a known issue for the JAXB data binding with POJO, please see Dan Kulp's comment in <https://issues.apache.org/jira/browse/CXF-897>.
+If you want to use JAXB binding you should use the JAX-WS Frontend.
+Mixing Simple Frontend and JAXB binding leads to problems.
+The article A simple JAX-WS service shows a code first JAX-WS service that is almost as easy to use as the Simple Frontend.*

+**JAX WEB SERVICES**

 To expose as a jax web service endpoint <http://cxf.apache.org/docs/jax-ws-configuration.html> add the following to your endpoint or service class: